Ale-JRD/Trads/content/post/index-T1.md

 Although Widele was a strong contender, she was just still another candidate.

-「Seriously…well, I can trust you, Angela, because that’s the kind of person you are.
+“Seriously…well, I can trust you, Angela, because that’s the kind of person you are.
 Anyway, please bring some food to Rei.
-And please keep an eye on your surroundings as you do that.」
+And please keep an eye on your surroundings as you do that.”

-「Yes.」
+“Yes.”

 The slightly peaceful atmosphere from a few seconds ago changed completely and Angela bowed with a serious expression at Frizione’s words.

 That said, she still appeared elegant, which was probably why she was the leader of the White Rose Knights.

-「Then, Princess Frizione.
+“Then, Princess Frizione.
 I will immediately deliver food to Rei-sama.
 I will be away for a while.
-Widele, you will be guarding Princess Frizione until I return.」
+Widele, you will be guarding Princess Frizione until I return.”

-「Yes.
-I accept the role of guard.」
+“Yes.
+I accept the role of guard.”

 Hearing Widele’s reply, Angela nodded with satisfaction before leaving.